-US to ask Modi govt to turn ideals of tolerance into realityWashington: A top American diplomat on religious freedom has said the US will encourage the Modi government to turn the ideals of "tolerance and civility" into reality across the country, days after the Prime Minister
+US to ask Narendra Modi govt to turn ideals of tolerance into realityWashington: A top American envoy on religious freedom has said the US will encourage the Modi government to turn the ideals of "tolerance and civility" into reality across the country, days after the Prime Minister

 "Just after this controversy over beef incidents, the Prime Minister called for civility and tolerance between the different communities.
 We are going to encourage the Prime Minister and the government to take those ideals and turn them into reality all across the country," US Ambassador-at-Large for International Religious Freedom, David Saperstein, told PTI.

 Saperstein was responding to a question on the status of religious freedom in India after the State Department released its annual Congressional mandated report on International Religious Freedom for the year 2014.

 The India section of the report, which includes the UPA rule till May 26, says that in 2014, India witnessed religiously motivated killings, arrests, riots and coerced religious conversions and the police in some cases failed to respond effectively to communal violence.

 "We do not make evaluations, we just present the facts.
 I would say we would let the report speak for itself," Saperstein said when specifically asked about religious freedom under the Modi government.